symmetryinvestments/autowrap/README.md

 [![Build Status](https://travis-ci.org/kaleidicassociates/autowrap.png?branch=master)](https://travis-ci.org/kaleidicassociates/autowrap)

-Wrap existing D code for use in other environments such as Python and Excel.
+Wrap existing D code for use in other environments such as Python, Excel, and .NET.

 ## About